cseanburns/systems-librarianship/src/2b-learn-the-cli.md

 for learning Bash and Linux shell commands:

 - [explainshell.com](https://explainshell.com) : helps explain the parts of a shell command
-- [shellcheck.net](https://www.shellcheck.net/) : helps debut a shell script
+- [shellcheck.net](https://www.shellcheck.net/) : helps debug a shell script
 - [The Art of the Command Line](https://github.com/jlevy/the-art-of-command-line) : describes the fundamentals of Bash and the command line

 ## References